Information for Ukrainian refugees

 Where can you go?

-For the time being, the Temporary Protection Directive Ukraine (RTB) for Ukrainian refugees is set to continue until March 2025.
-The municipality of Amersfoort is therefore going to continue providing assistance until then to Ukrainians who:
+For the time being, the Temporary Protection Directive Ukraine (RTB) for Ukrainian refugees is set to continue until 4 March 2026.
+See refugeehelp.nl/when-arriving-in-the-netherlands for information on how to find a place in a reception centre in the Netherlands.

 Municipal reception centers